 Quarterly Estimated Federal Income Taxes

 Since taxes aren’t being deducted from any regular paycheck, the IRS requires you to submit quarterly estimated income tax payments.
 This may be somewhat of a guess on your part, but it’s important that you make these payments if you believe you will owe more than $1,000 in taxes in any given year.
+A specialized tax calculator can be very helpful when you’re trying to compute estimated taxes for self employment.

 It’s also important to make payments equaling at least 90 percent of what you actually owe.
 That way you will avoid any penalties for underpayment.
 Typically, to be safe, you might make four equal payments totaling 100 percent of your previous year’s tax payments, unless you know you’re going to be making a lot more this year than last, or you have a big jump in income in any given quarter.